Boston suspect's web page venerates Islam, Chechen independence

 He also has links to pages calling for independence for Chechnya, a region of Russia that lost its bid for secession after two wars in the 1990s.

-A video labeled "my brother messing around" shows a man resembling his dead brother Tamerlan laughing and imitating the accents of different Caucasian ethnic groups.
+A video labelled "my brother messing around" shows a man resembling his dead brother Tamerlan laughing and imitating the accents of different Caucasian ethnic groups.

 He has posted his own joke: "A car goes by with a Chechen, a Dagestani and an Ingush inside.
 Question: who is driving?"